Julian22222/PRACTICE/Next_and_NestJS/README_NEXT.md

 - We can have many layouts in our app
 - if we have root layout all pages will have the same template
 - layout.tsx file has a scope.
 Can use on different levels/ in different folders.
 Effect on that current folder and children folders and files
+- layouts and pages are server components by default in Next.js 13+
+- if you add "use cleint " to the layout, all its children will become client components too, which is not desired (not recommended).
+- If your layout or provider imports any "use client" modules incorrectly, or the page imports a client-only module in the wrong way, you may get the params Promise error after navigation.

 # How to use Styles